eliransu/vibepass-desktop/README.md

 - Install AWS CLI v2 and configure SSO/profile
 - In the app’s top bar, choose your `AWS Profile` and `AWS Region`
-- Click SSO Login, then VibePass will read/write a single encrypted blob per vault to AWS Secrets Manager
+- Click SSO Login, then cloudpass.dev will read/write a single encrypted blob per vault to AWS Secrets Manager

 ### Security Model

 - Master key derivation: PBKDF2 with 100k iterations; AES‑256 for encryption
-- On first setup, VibePass stores a salt and an encrypted verifier locally (no master password is stored)
+- On first setup, cloudpass.dev stores a salt and an encrypted verifier locally (no master password is stored)
 - Biometric unlock: macOS Touch ID prompt gates retrieval of the master password stored in secure OS keychain (via Keytar)
 - Storage
   - Local: all secrets are encrypted at rest; UI decrypts in memory after unlock